 - Always begin with virus-tested planting stock.
 Planting stock is the most important part of the production scheme.
 If planting stock is tested for viruses, even if plants become infected in the field, effects in yield are typically minimal as there is not enough time for symptoms to develop.
 The exception would be if plants become infected very early in the season. - Invest in quality plants from reputable nurseries that practice vector exclusion and disease management strategies and that screen for viruses.
-A little research up front can save a lot of money in the end.

 In production nurseries: